 Alison C. Rollins (born and raised in St. Louis city) is currently an MFA candidate at Brown University.
 She holds a Bachelor of Science (summa cum laude and Phi Beta Kappa) in Psychology from Howard University and a Master of Library and Information Science from the University of Illinois Urbana-Champaign.
-Born and raised in St. Louis city, she currently works as the Lead Teaching and Learning Librarian for Colorado College.
-She also serves as faculty for Pacific Northwest College of Art's Low-Residency MFA.
-Her poems have appeared in American Poetry Review, New England Review, The New York Times Magazine, The Poetry Review, and elsewhere.
-A Cave Canem and Callaloo fellow, she is also a 2016 recipient of the Poetry Foundation’s Ruth Lilly and Dorothy Sargent Rosenberg Fellowship.
-Rollins has most recently been awarded support from the Bread Loaf Writers' Conference and is a recipient of a 2019 National Endowment for the Arts Literature fellowship as well as a 2018 Rona Jaffe Writers' Award.
+In 2019, she was named a National Endowment for the Arts Literature fellow.
+Her work, across genres, has appeared or is forthcoming in American Poetry Review, Black Warrior Review, Gulf Coast, Iowa Review, The New York Times Magazine, and elsewhere.
+A Cave Canem and Callaloo fellow, she was a 2016 recipient of the Poetry Foundation’s Ruth Lilly and Dorothy Sargent Rosenberg Fellowship.
+Rollins has been awarded support from the Bread Loaf Writers' Conference and is a recipient of the 2018 Rona Jaffe Writers' Award.
 A 2020 Pushcart Prize winner, her debut poetry collection Library of Small Catastrophes (Copper Canyon Press, 2019) was a 2020 Hurston/Wright Foundation Legacy Award nominee.
 Rollins has held faculty as well as librarian appointments at various institutions including the School of the Art Institute of Chicago, Colorado College, and Pacific Northwest College of Art.

 "Like sunflowers turning towards the sun, readers will turn to this astounding poet."

 "The range of Rollins' poetic skill is remarkable.
 The result is a collection of poetry which is magnificently crafted, readable, and crucially important."